-For a sewing piping around a corner, put a few clips into the corner to release the tension and bend it around.
+For sewing piping around a corner, put a few clips into the corner to release the tension and bend it around.
 Like the curve, just be careful not to clip past the stitching lines.
 Once again, don't cut through the underneath fabric.

 Step 2 - Sewing Piping in a Seam

-Pin the second piece of fabric with right side down and raw edges matching.
+Pin the second piece of fabric with the right side down and the raw edges matching.